BorjaOteroFerreira/GestureController/README.md

 ## Supported Gestures
-- **Opening hands:** Asign 1 key for hand , you can prees one key for hand.
+- **Opening hands:** Asign one key for hand , you can prees one key open your hand.
 - **Closing hands:** Simulates releasing designated keys for hands.
 - **Put hands Toghetter:** Triggers a specific key.
 - **Tilting head left or right:** Controls directional input, such as steering in games or navigating interfaces.